 Advanced Air Mobility (AAM)

-Advanced Air Mobility (AAM) is more than just personal transportation.
-It is package delivery, urban operations, and short/long haul operations, to name a few.
-The NPUASTS has been conducting and supporting testing in a variety of research projects that are pushing AAM and Urban Air Mobility (UAM) concepts forward, such as testing new aircraft designs for personal and cargo transportation concepts of operations.
-The NPUASTS is also actively participating in AAM workshops to keep up-to-date on the newest advancements.
+Advanced Air Mobility (AAM) expands UAS and UAV beyond personal transportation to include package delivery, urban operations, and short/long haul operations.
+We conduct and support programs that move AAM and Urban Air Mobility (UAM) concepts forward, such as testing new aircraft designs for personal and cargo transportation concepts of operations.

 Detect and Avoid (DAA)

-Our personnel have years of experience in testing Detect and Avoid (DAA) concepts and technologies.
-DAA is a key component for BVLOS flights and consists of four main components: detect, track, evaluate, and maneuver (DTEM).
-We are supporting research in each of these areas and developing processes for characterizing DAA sensors and defining test methods for DAA equipment.
-We've been studying and implementing DAA solutions to enable BVLOS flights from the earliest days of the test site.
+A key component for BVLOS flights, Detect and Avoid (DAA) concepts and technologies consist of four main components: detect, track, evaluate, and maneuver (DTEM).
+We have supported research in each of these areas, from the beginning of the NPUASTS, developing processes for characterizing DAA sensors and defining test methods for DAA equipment.

 Cooperative UAS Technologies

-Remote ID - We've worked on Remote ID testing, including transmitting technologies with public service organizations and network capabilities within UAS Service Suppliers (USS) within a UAS Traffic Management (UTM) environment.
+We have experience with Remote ID testing, including transmitting technologies with public service organizations and network capabilities within UAS Service Suppliers (USS) within a UAS Traffic Management (UTM) environment; Vehicle-to-Vehicle (V2V) communication, and ADS-B equivalents for UAS.

 Command and Control (C2)